Global Commander: Reception

 Computer Gaming World criticized Global Commander's music and lack of a save option.
-It concluded "the game can be entertaining, but overall, the inconveniences may outweigh the advantages".
+It concluded that "the game can be entertaining, but overall, the inconveniences may outweigh the advantages".
 A 1992 survey in the magazine of wargames with modern settings gave the game two stars out of five, stating that "it bears little resemblance to reality and has limited entertainment value", and a 1994 survey gave it one star.
 The game was reviewed in 1988 in Dragon #140 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.